-In addition to the initial planting grant there is support for a number of operations which may be required to ensure the successful establishment of new woodland.
+In addition to the initial planting grant and the phased establishment operations grants there is support for a number of operations which may be required to ensure the successful establishment of new woodland.
 These operations are detailed in the table below.